by the NJEA Pension Policy Committee

 The NJEA Pension Policy Committee

-The NJEA Pension Policy Committee, which authored this article, studies and makes recommendations on problems and solutions relating to teacher retirement and other pension or benefit programs designed to help members and their dependents attain financial security upon retirement, disability, and/or death.
-It reviews legislative proposals related to changes in the Teachers’ Pension and Annuity Fund and the Public Employees’ Retirement System, and reviews actions of the respective pension systems’ boards of trustees.
+The NJEA Pension Policy Committee studies public employee retirement pension and benefit programs and makes recommendations to improve and protect public employee pensions.
+The committee reviews legislative proposals related to changes in the Teachers’ Pension and Annuity Fund (TPAF) and the Public Employees’ Retirement System (PERS).
+The committee also monitors the actions of the state’s pension systems’ boards of trustees.